openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 -  Manage and unmanage volumes and snapshots
 -  List Manageable Volumes/Snapshots

-VMAX drivers also support the following features:
+PowerMax drivers also support the following features:

 -  Dynamic masking view creation
 -  Dynamic determination of the target iSCSI IP address